pvxe/nftables-geoip/README.md

 # Nftables geoip script

-Python script that generates .nft files with mappings betwween IP addresses and its geolocation, so you can include them inside your rules.
+Python script that generates .nft files with mappings between IP addresses and its geolocation, so you can include them inside your rules.

 # Requirements